oracle-samples/oci-data-science-ai-samples/ai_services/anomaly_detection/data_preprocessing_examples/oci_data_flow_based_examples/remove_unnecessary_columns.md

 ## Use case

-The user wants to remove specified column(s).
+You can use it to remove specified column(s).

 ## Prerequisites
 Follow the [guide](../README) and setup your policies correctly.